sxyazi/go-collection/README.md

   </details>

-- Reverse: Reverses the elements in a slice
+- `Reverse` reverses the elements in a slice

   <details>
   <summary>Examples</summary>